 This article will explain different types of metal roofs based on two categories: metals and panels.
 It will give you a vast understanding of metal roofs so you can pick the best one for your home.

 When thinking about metal roofs, it’s natural to imagine colors and shapes first.
 However, you should first decide which metal would be best for your home.
-Generally, metal roofs are made of steel, aluminum, and copper due to their resistance, power, and durability.
+Generally, residential metal roofs are made of steel, aluminum, and copper due to their weather-resistance, beauty, and durability.

 Steel is an essential material in commercial products and buildings.
-Due to its affordable and malleable nature, steel is also popular in residential construction, especially in the roofing industry.
+Due to its affordable and malleable nature, it is now among the most popular residential metal roof types.

 - Affordable: Steel is the most affordable metal to make roofs.
 Roofing contractors always coat steel panels with zinc or aluminum to make them rust-free and increase their lifespan.

 - Flexible And Appealing: Steel panels are very flexible, so molding them into different shapes and patterns is much easier.
-Copper roofs can also mimic other types of metal roofs, such as copper and zinc, as you can paint them in any shade.
+Steel can also mimic other metal roofing types, such as copper and zinc, as you can paint steel panels in any shade.

 - Sturdy And Durable: Steel is a sturdy, fireproof metal that can withstand severe weather conditions for years.
 A steel roof can typically last up to 40 years.